 ProQuest's Cecil Papers database has now moved to the ProQuest platform.
-While the legacy version of this database will be available to access up to Summer 2017, you can start to use the new version immediately.
+While the legacy version of this database will be available to access into Summer 2017, you can start to use the new version immediately.
 Information on searching through the ProQuest Platform is available in this guide.

 Frequent users may also want to watch this page and sign up for updates as the product completes its move.

 William Cecil (1521-1598), Lord Burghley and his son Robert Cecil (1563-1612), First Earl of Salisbury were at the heart of events during one of the most dynamic periods in Western history.
 One of Elizabeth I's closest advisors, William Cecil, was both her Lord High Treasurer and her Secretary of State - a position also held by his son who continued to serve Elizabeth and her successor, James I. Previously, the essential historic documents available in the Cecil Papers were only available at Hatfield House in the United Kingdom.
 Now, ProQuest makes this collection available to scholars, students, and general users for the thorough study of significant evens and individuals of the 16th and 17th centuries.